re-ops/re-docs/usage/README.md

     [this (run-hosts this (script ("ls" ~target ~flags)))])
 ```

-Bundled operations range from package management to zfs operations like scrub and nmap port scanning.
+Bundled operations range from package management to zfs operations like scrub and even nmap port scanning.

-The operations are used within pipelines:
+Operations are used within pipelines:

 ```clojure
 (defn listing [hs]
   (run (ls hs "/" "-la") | (pretty)))
 ```

-Running a workflow is simple as calling a functions:
+Running a workflow is simple as calling a function:

 ```clojure
 [re-mote]λ: (listing sandbox)